associate degree in occupational studies

 Repertoire

-Working professional faculty assist students in preparing an audition repertoire of songs and monologues uniquely suited to their individual strengths as a performer.
+Working professional faculty assist students in preparing an audition repertoire uniquely suited to their individual strengths as a performer.

 Performances

-Every student is cast in a performance each semester.
-Musical revues, selected scenes, song cycles and a full production in final semester mean you are always rehearsing for performance in front of an audience.
+Students are cast in a performance each semester.
+Selected scenes, song cycles and fully produced productions in the second year mean you are always rehearsing for performance in front of an audience.

 Mock Auditions

-Mock auditions with casting directors and industry professionals allow students to get essential feedback on their song, monologue and dance auditions.
+Mock auditions with casting directors and industry professionals allow students to get essential feedback on their auditions.
+Students participate in a dance call as a part of Theatre Dance

 what our students say